alv1r/softether-autoinstall/README.md

 5. Set a password for the new user with `UserPasswordSet` | You can either use `UserPasswordSet` or `UserPasswordSet [username]`
 6. Enable SecureNAT for the DEFAULT hub with `SecurenatEnable`

    Optional: You can enable L2TP/IPsec with `IpsecEnable`.
 It is recommended that if you use this option, you only enable L2TP/IPsec.
 Do not enable RAW L2TP w/o encrpytion.
 You will be asked to set a pre-shared key for the IPsec server, you can use anything.
 I've used `vpn` as a pre-shared key for ages.
 Remember that this is NOT a password for the server or a user, so it's safe to use that.
 You'll also be asked for the default hub in the event that a user does not specify the hub to connect to in their username, you'll set this to `default` if you haven't changed any hub names.
 If you're more advanced user and have multiple hubs, you can specify what hub a user connects to by putting it in their username on the client.
-For instance `icoexist@public` or `icoexist@hub2`.
+For instance `alv1r@public` or `alv1r@hub2`.

 If everything was done properly, you're ready to use your new VPN server!
 To add new users, just launch the `vpncmd` utility and repeat steps 3 - 5.